kulbinderdio/chatfrontend/docs/iteration7_implementation_summary.md

 4. **Dependency Integration**: Enhanced the dependency integration tests to better handle private properties and methods.
 This improves the robustness of the tests and ensures that they accurately reflect the behavior of the application.

+5. **Thread Safety**: Fixed thread safety issues in the ConversationListViewModel's exportConversation method.
+The NSSavePanel was being created on a background thread, which is not allowed.
+The fix ensures that UI operations happen on the main thread.

+6. **Document Handling Tests**: Fixed the ChatViewModelDocumentTests to properly handle asynchronous operations.
+The tests now wait for the async updates to complete before checking the results.

+7. **Message Initialization**: Updated the Message initialization in the tests to use the correct initializer with the required id parameter.
+This ensures that the tests are using the correct Message model.

 These improvements have significantly enhanced the stability and reliability of the application, making it ready for deployment.